 The Serpent Mound was first mapped by Euro-Americans as early as 1815 and documented from surveys by Ephraim Squire and Edwin Davis in their historic volume Ancient Monuments of the Mississippi Valley, published in 1848 by the newly founded Smithsonian Museum.

 Researchers have attributed the construction of the mound to two different prehistoric indigenous cultures.
-The mound was originally thought to be of the Adena culture (800 BC to 100 AD), a Pre-Columbian Native American society that existed in a time known as the Early Woodland period.
-These were probably comprised of a number of related Native American groups who shared burial and ceremonial systems.
-The Adena lived in an area including parts of present-day Ohio, Indiana, Wisconsin, West Virginia, Kentucky, New York, Pennsylvania, and Maryland.
+The mound was initially thought to be of the Adena culture (800 BC to 100 AD), a Pre-Columbian Native American society that existed in a time known as the Early Woodland period.
+These were probably comprised of several related Native American groups who shared burial and ceremonial systems.
+The Adena lived in parts of present-day Ohio, Indiana, Wisconsin, West Virginia, Kentucky, New York, Pennsylvania, and Maryland.

 Later, a 1996 carbon dating study led scholars to believe the mound was built by members of the Fort Ancient culture around 1070 AD.
-These people predominantly inhabited land along the Ohio River in areas of modern-day southern Ohio, northern Kentucky, southeastern Indiana and western West Virginia.
-They were a maize-based agricultural society who lived in sedentary villages and built ceremonial platform mounds.
+These people predominantly inhabited land along the Ohio River in modern-day southern Ohio, northern Kentucky, southeastern Indiana, and western West Virginia.
+They were a maize-based agricultural society that lived in sedentary villages and built ceremonial platform mounds.

 However, most recent dating places the mound at around 300 BC, once again suggesting Adena construction.
-Though the massive earthwork has been excavated, no artifacts have been found that might allow archaeologists to assign it to a particular culture and more work is needed to clarify the age of Serpent Mound.
+Though the massive earthwork has been excavated, no artifacts have been found that might allow archaeologists to assign it to a particular culture.
+More work is needed to clarify the age of Serpent Mound.